standup-raven/standup-raven/docs/troubleshooting.md

 * ##### I'm seeing "Standup is disabled for this channel" message on opening standup modal.

     The channel standup is disabled.
-Run `/standupconfig` and enable standup from the modal that opens.
+Run `/standup config` and enable standup from the modal that opens.

 * ##### I think the plugin is awesome and super cool.